ramonmeza/zig-c-tutorial/README.md

 ### Compiling the application using `zig cc`

-If you're familiar with gcc, this is no problem.
+If you're familiar with `gcc`, this is no problem.
 Here's the command to compile this application:

 ```sh